 Instead, you can transfer Amex points directly to your authorized users' frequent flyer accounts.
 That's an extra layer of flexibility that can come in handy in a pinch.

 It works just like any other time you send points to Amex transfer partners, the array of more than 20 airlines and hotel chains to which you can send your points.
-There's just one catch: As of September 2019, you can only transfer points to additional cardmembers that were added at least 90 days ago.
+There’s just one catch: You can only transfer points to additional cardmembers that were added at least 90 days ago.

 Be sure to select your authorized user's account rather than your own.
 And keep in mind that some American Express transfers aren't instantaneous.